UPDATE: This article was deleted, and the author banned, from an unofficial DC Comics Facebook discussion group. It offended the ‘right’ people.

 Often, it’s the heroes themselves who are the journalists, like Clark Kent.
 It should surprise no one that he would be an advocate of a free press but you might be surprised that many today don’t share that respect.
 The American conservative movement has spent decades trying to discredit and suppress journalists, an endeavor that has reached alarming levels in the age of Donald Trump, who regularly calls their work ‘fake news,’ has called journalists ‘the enemy of the people,’ and has directed Republican operatives to dig up dirt on reporters and their families.

-In 2018, pipe bombs were sent to predominant critics of President Trump, including CNN.
+In 2018, pipe bombs were sent to prominent critics of President Trump, including CNN.
 The bomber had a ‘hit list’ of over 100 potential targets .
 Trump later blamed the media in a tweet: “There is great anger in our Country caused in part by inaccurate, and even fraudulent, reporting of the news.
 The Fake News Media is the true Enemy of the People.”

 Earlier this year a Trump supporter violently attacked a BBC cameraman during a Trump rally in Texas.
 Shouting “Fuck the media,” the assailant stormed the reporter’s platform moments after Donald Trump trashed the media from his podium.